pietrofranceschi/Data_exploration/PCA_wines.md

     ##  3rd Qu.:3.170   3rd Qu.: 985.0
     ##  Max.   :4.000   Max.   :1680.0

-Let's do some PCA, first of all consider the scaled and unscaled results
+Let’s do some PCA, first of all consider the scaled and unscaled results

 ``` r
 winesPCA.scaled <- PCA(winesdf[,2:14],